marifergun/Genomics_Pipeline/README.md

 Then you can start processing your data via submit button.
 The final VCF file will be saved in your working directory.

 ### Contact

+If you have questions or need help using the pipeline you can contact us via <a href="mailto:sahinsarihan@std.sehir.edu.tr?Subject=Genomics%20Pipeline" target="_top">e-mail</a>